 Overnight: In by 3:30PM, out by 6AM $8

-To receive the discounted Suffolk rates, you must purchase a minimum of five “Chaser Tickets” from the Center Plaza Garage Office.
+To receive the discounted Suffolk rates on “Chaser Tickets”, you must purchase a minimum of five “Chaser Tickets” from the Center Plaza Garage Office.
 Suffolk I.D. required.

 For further information on area garages, rates, and early bird specials:

-Bicycles: Bicycles are not permitted inside the building with the exception of the parking garage area which is located in the basement of 120 Tremont Street.
-There is a small bicycle rack located in the Suffolk Law School garage for students and staff members of the law school.
+Bicycles are not permitted inside the building with the exception of the parking garage area which is located in the basement of 120 Tremont Street.
+There are two bicycle racks located in the Suffolk Law School garage for students and staff members of the law school.
 All Suffolk University students and staff that wish to use the bicycle rack in the garage will be required to register their bicycle.
-Registration forms are available in the security office in the garage.
-A list of bicycle riders will be maintained at the security desk.
+Registration forms are available in the SUPD communications office in the garage.
+A list of bicycle riders will be maintained at the communications desk.

 The policies of the law school are listed below.